rsaggio87/LeaveOutTwoWay/README.md

                 * Read movers-stayers structure to fasten computation of (Bii,Pii).

-  * In terms of speed, for the test dataset used in "example.m":
+  * In terms of speed, for the test dataset used in "example.m"

                 * With version 1.32 the code takes 260 seconds to compute (Bii,Pii).

-                * With version 1.5 the code takes 23 seconds to compute (Bii,Pii)
+                * With version 1.5 the code takes 23 seconds to compute (Bii,Pii).

 # Next Releases